-Oculus Quest 2 review: VR just got leveled up
+Oculus Quest 2 review: The best VR experience for most people

 - Portable

-- Lots of developer support already
+- Tons of developer support

 - IPD adjustment won't work for everyone

-- Display black levels are noticeably worse than Quest 1
+- LCD black levels are always bad

 If you've never used the original Oculus Quest (or played anything in VR), here's the lowdown.
-Like a PlayStation, Xbox, or Nintendo Switch, the Oculus Quest 2 is a standalone console, one designed with VR in mind.
-It doesn't require a TV, but it can display a flat version of what's happening in VR by casting to popular smart TVs and Google Cast devices (so that everyone in the room can see what's happening).
+Like a PlayStation, Xbox, or Nintendo Switch, the Oculus Quest 2 is a standalone console designed with VR in mind.
+It doesn't require a TV, but it can display a flat version of what's happening in VR by casting to popular smart TVs, Google Cast devices, Facebook smart displays, and even via the Meta Quest app on smartphones or tablets so that everyone in the room can see what's happening.

-The first time you turn on your Oculus Quest 2, you'll need to sign in with a Facebook account using the Oculus app on your smartphone.
-Once you've logged in, you'll need to decide if you want to experience VR while standing or while seated.
+The first time you turn on your Oculus Quest 2, you'll need to sign in with a Meta account using the Meta Quest app on your smartphone.
+Once you've logged in, you'll need to decide if you want to experience VR while standing or seated.
 If you choose a standing (room-scale) experience, you'll be asked to use your controller (and the built-in cameras) to draw safe boundaries around your room so that you don't crash into anything valuable.
 It's a lot less intimidating than that might make it sound.

 In general, you'll be getting your games and apps from the official Oculus Store, which can be accessed either on the Quest 2 or via the Oculus app on your smartphone.
-The box comes with everything you need to play: the Oculus Quest 2 headset, two controllers, a USB Type-C cable, and a charging adapter to plug into an outlet.
+The box comes with everything you need to play: the Meta Quest 2 headset, two controllers, a USB Type-C cable, and a charging adapter to plug into an outlet.

 That's it.
 You don't need external sensors or cameras, nothing to power the thing (other than a full battery, of course), and nothing else to experience amazing VR anywhere you want.

+In fact, since 2021, the Quest 2 has seen an uptick in the number of games that are exclusive to its hardware and are not available on the original Oculus Quest.
+This is due to the hardware improvements Meta made and show just how much more powerful the system is than its predecessor.
+It's now commonplace to see games released just for the Quest 2 — and all those games also work on the Meta Quest Pro.

-The most noticeable difference here isn't the powerful new processor — it's the new pixel-packed display.
-At 1832 x 1920 pixels-per-eye, this brand new "almost 4K" single LCD display packs in 50% more pixels than the PenTile OLED on the Oculus Quest.
-Being a single LCD instead of two separate displays connected to lenses, the Oculus Quest 2 melds the positives of the Oculus Rift S with those of the original Oculus Quest for a superbly crisp experience.
+But the most immediately noticeable difference isn't the powerful new processor — at least, from a user point of view — it's the new pixel-packed display.
+At 1832 x 1920 pixels-per-eye, this "almost 4K" single LCD packs 50% more pixels than the PenTile OLED on the Oculus Quest.
+Being a single LCD instead of two separate displays connected to lenses, the Meta Quest 2 melds the positives of the Oculus Rift S with those of the original Oculus Quest for a superbly crisp experience, even if some of its other qualities aren't quite as good.

-But it's not just the number of pixels that make this display crisper — it's the arrangement of them.
-The Oculus Quest used a PenTile arrangement, which places subpixels in a diamond shape: two small green subpixels on the left and right corners, and larger red and blue subpixels on the top and bottom corners.
-When put into a square grid, these diamonds leave a black space in-between, creating large gaps that human eyes can easily see in VR since the display is just centimeters from our eyes.
-The images above give you a good idea of what to expect, but the Quest 2 is even sharper than these images portrait.
+But it's not just the number of pixels that makes this display crisper — it's the arrangement of them.
+The Oculus Quest used a PenTile arrangement, which places subpixels in a diamond shape: two small green subpixels on the left and right corners and larger red and blue subpixels on the top and bottom corners.
+When put into a square grid, these diamonds leave a black space in between, creating large gaps that human eyes can easily see in VR since the display is just centimeters from our eyes.
+The images above give you a good idea of what to expect, but the Quest 2 is even sharper than these images portray.

-The Oculus Quest 2 utilizes an RGB-stripe display, which puts a tall green, red, and blue subpixel right next to each other to create a proper square.
+The Meta Quest 2 utilizes an RGB-stripe display, which puts a tall green, red, and blue subpixel next to each other to create a proper square.
 These squares fit much more neatly together in a grid, resulting in pixels that are closer together.
-Combine that with the fact that there are 50% more pixels on the Oculus Quest 2's display and you'll quickly understand just how much crisper this display looks.
+Combine that with the fact that there are 50% more pixels on the Meta Quest 2's display, and you'll quickly understand just how much crisper this display looks.
 Everything from distance detail to up-close text is ridiculously easier to see, and it makes worlds so much more immersive because it doesn't feel like you're always looking through a mesh filter.

 |Category